 Our investment objective is to generate current income and, as a secondary objective, long-term capital appreciation.
 We invest primarily in the equity and, to a lesser extent, in the junior debt tranches of collateralized loan obligations ("CLOs") that own a pool of senior secured loans made to companies whose debt is rated below investment grade or, in limited circumstances, unrated ("Senior Secured Loans").
 Such securities are often referred to as "junk" or "high yield."

 We may opportunistically invest in (i) debt and equity securities issued by business development companies, (ii) Senior Secured Loans directly, (iii) fixed income securities and (iv) investment funds that provide exposure to Senior Secured Loans and fixed income securities.
+We may invest in other registered investment companies, such as exchange-traded funds, to gain exposure to particular asset classes consistent with our investment objective, or for cash management purposes, including during periods when the Fund has large amounts of uninvested cash.
 We refer to the aforementioned investments collectively as "Target Securities."
-We will limit our investments in private equity funds and hedge funds that are excluded from the definition of "investment company" under the 1940 Act, by Section 3(c)(1) or 3(c)(7) of the 1940 Act to no more than 15% of our net assets.
+We will limit our investments in private equity funds and hedge funds that are excluded from the definition of "investment company" under the 1940 Act, by Section 3(c)(1) or 3(c)(7) of the 1940 Act, to no more than 15% of our net assets.